-Selecting two co-trustees with equal power to control and manage the trust invites possibility the that their inability to agree will frustrate the trust purposes.
-If the trustor decides on three or more co-trustees, then a majority of them mav exercise any power conferred trust instrument. the unless the trust instrument provides otherwise.
+Selecting two co-trustees with equal power to control and manage the trust invites the possibility that their inability to agree will frustrate the trust purposes.
+If the trustor decides on three or more co-trustees, then a majority of them mav exercise any power conferred by the trust instrument. unless the trust instrument provides otherwise.
 On the other hand, if there are only three, the death, resignation or removal of one of them creates the same potential for stalemate as would be the case if only two were appointed initially.
-It may be possible, however, to avoid impasse in administration of the trust by including special provisions instrument the trust respecting decisions by cotrustees.
+It may be possible, however, to avoid impasse in an the administration of the trust by including special provisions in the trust instrument respecting decisions by cotrustees.
 For example, the instrument may provide that a majority of the co-trustees will have the power to take action on behalf of the trust.